Royal Children's Hospital

-The Royal Children's Hospital (RCH) is a major children's hospital in Melbourne, Australia.
+The Royal Children's Hospital (RCH), colloquially referred to as the Royal Children's, is a major children's hospital in Parkville, a suburb of Melbourne, Victoria, Australia.
+Regarded as one of the great Children's hospitals globally, the hospital and its facilities are internationally recognised as a "leading centre for paediatrics".
+The hospital serves the states of Victoria, and Tasmania, as well as southern New South Wales and parts of South Australia.
+Patients from countries with a Reciprocal Health Agreement with Australia may be treated at the hospital.

 As a major specialist paediatric hospital in Victoria, the Royal Children's Hospital provides a full range of clinical services, tertiary care, as well as health promotion and prevention programs for children and young people.

 The hospital is the designated statewide major trauma centre for paediatrics in Victoria and a Nationally Funded Centre for cardiac and liver transplantation.

-Its campus partners are the Murdoch Children's Research Institute and The University of Melbourne Department of Paediatrics, which are based onsite at the hospital.
+Its campus partners are the Murdoch Children's Research Institute and The University of Melbourne Department of Paediatrics, which are based on-site at the hospital.

-The hospital is surrounded by the parkland of Royal Park, with views of trees and much natural light.

 History

-The hospital was established in 1870 and moved to the corner of Flemington Road and Gatehouse Street in Parkville in 1963.
+Establishment and early years

-The Royal Children's Hospital was founded by Doctors John Singleton and William Smith, in response to their serious concerns about infant mortality in the fledgling city of Melbourne.
+The hospital was established in 1870, founded by doctors John Singleton and William Smith, in response to their serious concerns about infant mortality in the fledgling city of Melbourne.
 The original "Free Hospital for Sick Children" was set up in a small house at 39 Stephen Street (now 49 Exhibition Street) and treated more than 1,000 children in its first year of operation.

+Unusually for the time, the hospital's committee of management was dominated by women from the outset.
+Frances Perry was elected as the inaugural president of the committee of management, although she was unsuccessful in imposing a Protestant religious ethos on the hospital.
+Artist Elizabeth Testar was another member of the first committee.
+In its earliest years, the hospital relied extensively on charitable donations with little government support available.
+The management committee influenced patient admissions, often turning away children from wealthier families who they believed could afford private care.